 Words by Mike St. Pierre

-So I always recommend that people who are just getting started with ultralight stuff sacks begin by replacing the less-than-ideal standard stuff sacks they’re already carrying.
-It’s a great way to drop sometimes up to a pound of weight, just by switching materials from nylon to Dyneema Composite Fabrics (DCF, formerly Cuben Fiber).
-If you’ve already invested in a high tech product like an ultralight sleeping bag, quilt or pad, why not protect it from the elements and wear-and-tear with an equally high tech product that is lighter, waterproof and will also last longer than any other alternative?
+So, I always recommend to people who are just getting started with ultralight stuff sacks that they begin by replacing these less-than-ideal standard stuff sacks they’re already carrying.
+It’s a great way to drop what can sometimes amount to a pound of weight, just by switching materials from nylon to Dyneema® Composite Fabrics.
+If you’ve already invested in a high-tech product like an ultralight sleeping bag, quilt, or pad, why not protect it from the elements and wear-and-tear with an equally high-tech product that is lighter, waterproof, and will also last longer than any other alternative?

 There are a few easy substitutions to be made right off the bat:

-If you look at any of our ultralight backpacks, you’ll notice first and foremost that they’ve been stripped of all bells and whistles.
-When it comes to the body of the pack, there are no internal zippers, pockets, dividers, adjusters, doo-hickeys, add-ons or attachments.
+If you look at any of our ultralight backpacks, you’ll notice first and foremost that they’ve been stripped down to only the essential features.
+When it comes to the body of the pack, there are no internal zippers, pockets, dividers, adjusters, doohickeys, add-ons or attachments.
 Why?
 Because in modern backpack design, those are all of the things that make a pack heavy.
-And you don’t need them.
+But even more than that, you don’t need them.